This chapter may not be fully understandable if one has not read

-In the Vedic ontology the universe is a manifestation of consciousness, and it holds, like Plato and many other ancient philosophers, that there is a kind of knowledge, or perhaps one could better say, a know-how, embedded in the physical reality, which also exists in realms of pure knowledge that exist permanently and inalienably, parallel to and in a sense ‘above’1 the physical world.
-Moreover, it holds that since our individual consciousness is in its deepest essence still one with the consciousness that engenders the universe, there arises the possibility of aligning our own individual consciousness at the level of the mind to the knowledge that is built into the very structure of the universe, so that we may know in our ordinary, embodied human way bits of that inner knowledge.
-In other words there is a possibility of genuine, spontaneous, and perfect intuitive knowledge (and thus action), which can arise in us because the deepest essence of the world and all that is in it is one with the deepest essence of our own being.2
+As we have seen in the Introduction and some of the preceding chapters, in the Vedic ontology the universe is a manifestation of consciousness, and it holds, like Plato and many other European philosophers, that there is a kind of knowledge, or perhaps one could better say, a know-how, embedded in the physical reality, which also exists in independent, paralel realms of pure knowledge.
+Moreover, it holds that since our individual consciousness is in its deepest essence still one with the consciousness that engenders the universe, there arises the possibility of aligning our individual mental consciousness to the knowledge that is built into the very structure of the universe, so that we may know in our ordinary, embodied human way bits of that inner knowledge.
+In other words there is a possibility of genuine, spontaneous, and perfect intuitive knowledge (and thus action), which can arise in us because the deepest essence of our own being is still one with the deepest essence of the world and all that is in it.1

-As discussed earlier in our discussion of knowledge by identity, the constructed representational knowledge science consists of is in this context seen as a mixture of ignorance and knowledge: the increasingly accurate models science creates of the basic knowledge structures that underlie the manifestation are on the one hand aided as well as limited by our senses, and on the other hand guided by flashes of intuitive knowledge whether about physics itself or about the mathematics the physics is described in.3
+As discussed earlier in our discussion of knowledge by identity, the constructed representational knowledge science consists of is in this context seen as a mixture of ignorance and knowledge: the increasingly accurate models science creates of the physical world are on the one hand informed -- and thus limited -- by our senses, and on the other hand by bits of intuitive knowledge whether about physics itself or about the mathematics the physics is described in.2

-But before we can proceed to discuss how our access to this intuitive knowledge can be made more detailed and reliable, we need to get clear on one more essential distinction.
-This is the distinction between ordinary introspection, in which one looks with one part of one’s mind at all the other activities that take place inside one’s nature, and the perception that occurs through a pure witness consciousness, sākṣī.
+But before we can proceed to discuss how our access to this intuitive knowledge can be made more detailed and reliable in the field of psychology, we need to get clear on one more essential distinction.
+This is the distinction between ordinary introspection, in which one looks with one’s mind at what happens in one’s mind, and the perception that occurs through a pure witness consciousness, sākṣī.

 There is a common notion, equally widespread, for example, in contemporary consciousness studies as in classical pramāṇa-based Buddhist and Indian epistemology, that one cannot at the same time observe the world, and be aware of oneself observing it.
-The standard logical argument against doing both at the same time is that this would lead to infinite regress: one observes that one observes that one observes, and so on, and on, and on.
-The simpler, but perhaps even more convincing, symbolical image is that one cannot stand at the same time on a balcony and walk in the street.
-So in ordinary introspection one can actually observe oneself switch very quickly between looking at the outside world and looking at the memory of how we looked at the outside world just a moment earlier.
+To use a simple symbolical image, one cannot stand at the same time on a balcony and walk in the street.3 So in ordinary introspection one does not do that and one can actually observe oneself switch very quickly between looking at the outside world and looking at the memory of how we looked at the outside world just a moment earlier.
 One possible reason for the mutual exclusiveness of perception and self-awareness in our ordinary waking consciousness might be that they function through the same inner instrumentation: In the Indian terminology, it is the same manas, or sense-mind, which in our ordinary consciousness either looks at the outside world through the outer senses, or at the inner world through the inner senses.
 The manas may simply not be able to do both at the same time.

 There is, however, a second way of observing oneself that actually can take place at the same time as any outer or inner action.
 This second type of self-observation can easily be confused with ordinary introspection, but it has an entirely different character.
 The main difference is that it is not based on an activity by the mind, but on a direct apprehension of reality by a pure witness consciousness (sākṣī).
 This second type of self-observation is depicted in the ancient Indian image of two birds, good friends, beautiful of feather, who sit in the same tree: one eats the fruit while the other watches (Ṛg Veda I. 164.
 2).
 Here what watches is not the separative, ego-centric, and sense-mediated surface mind, but a deep, silent, non-egoïc, all-inclusive, pure consciousness that allows the egoïc actions (and even the egoïc observations) to continue somewhere in its own infinitude without being perturbed by them.
 As there is no egoïc centre and no boundaries to this background awareness, the question of recursion does not arise.
 The core issue here is that the consciousness that watches must be ‘pure’ and utterly silent.
 If for some reason the running commentary which is so typical of the surface mind intrudes and one notices, ‘Hey, look, I’m watching what is going on from my deep silent inner self!’, one has obviously lost it, and gone back to the ordinary, ego-based introspection.